 What are ear tubes?

 Ear tubes are tiny cylinders placed through the ear drum (tympanic membrane) to allow air into the middle ear.
 They also may be called tympanostomy tubes, myringotomy tubes, ventilation tubes, or PE (pressure equalization) tubes.

-These tubes can be made out of various materials and may have a coating intended to reduce the possibility of infection.
-There are two basic types of ear tubes: short-term and long-term.
-Short- term tubes are smaller and typically stay in place for six months to a year before falling out on their own.
+These tubes can be made out of various materials and come in two basic types: short-term and long-term.
+Short- term tubes are smaller and typically stay in place for six to eighteen months before falling out on their own.
 Long-term tubes are larger and have flanges that secure them in place for a longer period of time.
 Long-term tubes may fall out on their own, but removal by an otolaryngologist may be necessary.

 Who needs ear tubes and why?

-Ear tubes are often recommended when a person experiences repeated middle ear infection (acute otitis media) or has hearing loss caused by the persistent presence of middle ear fluid (otitis media with effusion).
-These conditions most commonly occur in children, but can also be present in teens and adults and can lead to speech and balance problems, hearing loss, or changes in the structure of the ear drum.
+Ear tubes may be recommended when a person experiences repeated middle ear infection (acute otitis media) or has hearing loss caused by persistent middle ear fluid (otitis media with effusion).
+These conditions most commonly occur in children, but can also be present in teens and adults and can lead to speech and balance problems, hearing loss, poor school performance, or changes in the structure of the ear drum.
 Other less common conditions that may warrant the placement of ear tubes are malformation of the ear drum or eustachian tube, Down Syndrome, cleft palate, and barotrauma (injury to the middle ear caused by a reduction of air pressure, usually seen with altitude changes as in flying and scuba diving).